jjos2372/wc-burst/README.md

 There is no third party holding your funds.

 Different payment options are shown to the buyer (QR code, link, or address to transfer BURST) in the checkout page.
-You can configure the plugin to accept small values with zero confirmations (instantaneous payment).
+You can configure the plugin to accept instant payments (accepting unconfirmed transactions).
 The number of confirmations (blocks) to accept general payments is also configurable.

-Payments are set as on-hold, a cron service check for the confirmation of on-hold payments and then set them as paid after the number of confirmations.
+The system works as follows.
+When a buyer select to pay in BURST, the order is set as on-hold and the user is asked to transfer a given BURST amount to the store address.
+A background service is scheduled to check for these on-hold payments every 30 seconds.
+If the payment is found on Burst blockchain (and has already the number of confirmations) the order is set as paid.
+Unpaid orders are cancelled after a specified number of minutes, also by the same background service.

 ## FIAT Currencies supported